Foot Pain in Seniors Can Indicate Serious Problems

 Treatments for toe pain and injuries vary and may include shoe inserts, padding, taping, medicines, injections, and in some cases, surgery.
 If you believe that you have broken a toe, please see a podiatrist as soon as possible.

-If you have any questions please feel free to contact our office located in Palm Desert, CA .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+If you have any questions please contact our office located in Palm Desert, CA .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Toe Pain